DerickEddington/signals_receipts/README.md

 that with this crate).
 Not for supporting Windows.
 Having any of those abilities would be too involved for this crate.

+# Crate Features

+- **premade** (on by default) - Enables the premade pattern of statically declaring which signal numbers need to be processed and how to do so, with a premade function to run as a thread dedicated to consuming their receipts and dispatching the declared processing, with premade defaults for the finer details.

 # Alternative

 The [`signal_hook`](https://crates.io/crates/signal-hook) crate provides an impressive degree of